tdukart/acnh-items/README.md

 and processed for easier handling.

 Animal Crossing: New Horizons is owned by Nintendo and is protected by trademark and copyright laws.
+This project is not affiliated with or endorsed by Nintendo.